 What Can You Do With a Collapsible Workbench?

 A collapsible workbench can perform many of the same functions as a traditional workbench.
 We can use it as a miter saw stand or as a work table to build and assemble our projects.
 The collapsible workbench is also the perfect place to use a benchtop router table.

 I often use it as a finishing station.
 First, I cover it with a drop cloth and then apply a coat of paint or stain.
 I even use it outside of my workshop as a grooming table for my dog and as an extra serving table at parties!

 As I mentioned earlier, a folding workbench is perfect for DIYers with a small workshop, shed, garage or even those DIYers without a dedicated workshop.
 I often use my folding workbench for outdoor projects in my backyard.

-Where to Buy a Portable Workbench
+Where to Buy a Folding Workbench

 How to Build a DIY Folding Workbench

 - (5) 1x4x8

 - (2) 1x5x8